Odden69/dixies_doggy_daycare/validation-process.md

   This worked as far as solving the error, but it gave an input field that didn't look very good in the browser.
   ![Apply form with size attribute](assets/images/readme_images/apply_form_w_size_attr.png)
   - Ok, what do I do?
 I had to google "consider adding a placeholder option label" and found this page: [w3docs.com](https://www.w3docs.com/snippets/css/how-to-create-a-placeholder-for-an-html5-select-box-by-using-only-html-and-css.html)
-  With this help I tried to add placeholders on each select option.
+  With this help I tried adding placeholders on each select option.
   ![Apply-here file error fix](assets/images/readme_images/error_apply_fix_4.png)
   Finally the errors were solved and the form looked good.
   ![Apply form with placeholder option](assets/images/readme_images/apply_form_w_placeholder.png)